2i2c-org/2i2c-org.github.io/content/jobs/2023/delivery-manager.md

 We’re ideally looking for someone who has experience of leading or facilitating globally distributed and remote-first teams, asynchronous working and coaching teams in agile best practices.

-To apply, send your resume and a cover letter briefly describing why you’re interested in 2i2c and in this role to [jobs@2i2c.org](mailto:jobs@2i2c.org?subject=Application%20for%20delivery%20manager%20position).
+To apply, fill out [the application at this link](https://airtable.com/appsLf5t2EY8Awrd3/shrPRZvYF9HhVNAoj).

 ## What you’ll do